via-justa/admiral/README.md

 Installation
 ------------

--   Download the relevant version from the [release page](https://github.com/via-justa/admiral/releases) to a location in your `$PATH`
+-   Download and extract the relevant version from the [release page](https://github.com/via-justa/admiral/releases) to a location in your `$PATH`
 -   Add configuration file is detailed in the `Configuration File` section

 Configuration File